JetBrains/intellij-sdk-docs/topics/reference_guide/text_selection.md

 Looking at other implementations can be an effective way to get a better understanding of how this EP works.
 To get further insight into this EP, you may want to take a look at [`DocTagSelectioner`](upsource:///java/java-impl/src/com/intellij/codeInsight/editorActions/wordSelection/DocTagSelectioner.java).
 It provides the ability to select tag names like `@param` in JavaDoc comments.
-Additionally, the [IntelliJ Platform Explorer](https://plugins.jetbrains.com/intellij-platform-explorer/?extensions=com.intellij.extendWordSelectionHandler) provides a list open-source plugins with implementations of the `extendWordSelectionHandler` EP.
+Additionally, the [IntelliJ Platform Explorer](https://plugins.jetbrains.com/intellij-platform-explorer/?extensions=com.intellij.extendWordSelectionHandler) provides a list of open-source plugins with implementations of the `extendWordSelectionHandler` EP.

 There are also some important places in the IntelliJ Platform to add breakpoints during debugging.
 When _Extend Selection_ is called by the user, it is handled by [`SelectWordHandler`](upsource:///platform/lang-impl/src/com/intellij/codeInsight/editorActions/SelectWordHandler.java).